Visit México City

 What documents do I need to visit Mexico City?

 As of January 23, 2007, all passengers—including US citizens—traveling to or through the USA by air will need to hold a valid passport.
-US Citizens are no longer able to use their birth certificate or driver’s licence to enter the US by air from Mexico.
+US Citizens are no longer able to use their birth certificate or driver’s license to enter the US by air from Mexico.

 Do Americans need a visa to visit Mexico City?

 If you’re holding a normal passport, you’re not required to obtain a visa to enter Mexico.
 Tourists and business visitors can stay in Mexico for up to 180 days.